Participation and Environment, 7.5 creditsDelaktighet och miljö, 7.5 hp

 The teaching is based on a problem-oriented and collaborative approach to learning in which the tasks provide opportunities for the student to take active responsibility for their learning.
-The teaching methods include lectures, seminar, group assignments and study visits.
+The used teaching methods are lectures, seminar, group assignments and study visits.

-Part 1- Environment and participation- theories and concepts is examined through a combined oral and written individual examination as well as participation in seminar.
+Part 1- Environment and participation- theories and concepts be examined through a combined oral and written individual examination as well as participation in seminar.

-Part 2- Participation in the everyday life is examined through oral presentation of a group assignment as well as active participation in examination seminar.
+Part 2- Participation in the everyday life be examined through oral presentation of a group assignment as well as active participation in examination seminar.